Sony Le Plex HD

 Sony Le Plex HD was an Indian English-language pay-TV channel featuring popular and critically acclaimed Hollywood movies.
-It was launched on 23 August 2016 and it is owned and operated by Sony Pictures Networks and has the broadcast licences for Sony, Universal Studios, Lionsgate, MGM and Disney films in India.
+It was launched on 23 August 2016, and was owned and operated by Sony Pictures Networks.
+It had the broadcast licences for Sony, Universal Studios, Lionsgate, MGM and Disney films in India.

-Zoya Akhtar was the brand ambassador for Sony Le Plex at the launch time.
+Zoya Akhtar was the brand ambassador for Sony Le Plex when the channel was launched.

 Sony Le Plex HD was discontinued by Sony Pictures Networks India on 31 December 2018 at 00:00 hours.